ecency/awesome-hive/README.md

 # Awesome Hive [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)[<img src="hive@185x160.png" alt="Hive Logo" align="right" height="80">](https://hive.io)

+Hive is an open source platform built for blockchain social networks, games and more applications that is fast and scalable.

-A curated list of awesome Hive frameworks, libraries, applications and resources
+This is a curated list of awesome Hive frameworks, libraries, applications and resources.

 ## Contents
 - [Introduction](#introduction)